 Call a doctor or a mental health professional if your child develops behavioral problems or signs of mental health problems.
 Signs may include:

-Teens also need to have regular dental checkups and to be encouraged to brush and floss regularly.
+Adolescents should also have yearly dental checkups to make sure their teeth are strong and healthy.
+Your child will be encouraged to brush and floss regularly.

 Current as of: